| Title: | Select Sparse Geoadditive Models for Spatial Prediction |

 covariates by cross-validation.
 The candidate covariate to drop is chosen by largest value

-tests for linear factors and approximate
+of tests for linear factors and approximate test

 (Wood 2011) for smooth terms.